Miami Beach curfew aims to shut down Spring Break partying

 City Manager Raul Aguila said many people from other states were coming in “to engage in lawlessness and an ‘anything goes’ party attitude.”
 He said most weren’t patronizing the businesses that badly need tourism dollars, and instead merely congregating by the thousands in the street.

-Miami Beach Police Chief Richard Clements said the trouble began on Monday, when an unusually large crowd blocked Ocean Drive “and basically had an impromptu street party.”
+Miami Beach Police said more than 1,000 people have been arrested this spring break season, with about 80 guns seized.
+Police Chief Richard Clements said the trouble intensified on Monday, when an unusually large crowd blocked Ocean Drive “and basically had an impromptu street party.”
 By Thursday, fights were breaking out, setting off dangerous stampedes of people fleeing for safety.

 The partying was out of control by Friday night, he said — one restaurant was “turned upside down” in a melee, its “chairs were used as weapons,” and broken glass covered the floor.
 The iconic Clevelander South Beach bar next door had to suspend all food and beverage operations.
 Gunshots were fired, and a young woman was hospitalized with a badly cut leg, police said.

 “How many more things are we going to allow to occur before we step in?”
-Clements said during Sunday’s meeting, defending the city’s curfew, which also closes three causeways leading to South Beach in an effort to keep all but residents and employees from driving onto the island from 8 p.m. to 6 a.m.
+Clements said during Sunday’s meeting.
+He defended the city’s curfew, which also closes three causeways leading to South Beach in an effort to keep all but residents and employees from driving onto the island from 8 p.m. to 6 a.m.
 Thursday through Sunday.
 “I think this was the right decision,” the chief said.

 The crowd was defiant but mostly nonviolent on Saturday night, refusing to submit to the curfew that had only been enacted four hours earlier, when officers in bulletproof vests released pepper spray balls to break up the party.
+A crowd showed up again Sunday night, defying the curfew yet again.

 The situation ignited racial tensions.
 Some white residents referred to the crowd of predominantly Black tourists as “animals” or “thugs” on social media.